 Since we know loads of you love a Scandi vibe (make sure you’re following our hygge Pinterest board if you do) our final make is this minimalist star garland.
 Its creator, Creature Comforts, kindly shared this DIY with us here.
 This garland is ideal to throw around the tree, around your presents or anywhere in your home.
 You can craft any shape you like too, so you could always swap the stars for gingerbread men, hearts or anything you fancy.

 We hope you have a Christmassy blast making some (or all!) of our DIY Christmas tree decorations.
-Remember, if you want even more decoration ideas, subscribe to Mollie Makes.
+Remember, if you want even more decoration ideas, subscribe to Mollie Makes and pick up a copy of 99 to make your own paper star decorations.

 Or, if you need a fab Christmas present, why not buy a subscription of Mollie as a gift?
 Our subscription offer even comes with a free present that you can give or keep.
 It’ll make you the most popular person at the Christmas table, promise.